anoadragon453/busty/README.md

 Users must have the `bangermeister` role to use commands by default, though this role can be modified by passing the `BUSTY_DJ_ROLE` environment variable.

+## Development

+This should probably be started in a separate PR...

+- `pip install requirements-dev.txt`
+- `./scripts-dev/lint.sh`